Chris Columbus (filmmaker): 2011–present: Focus as a producer and Pixels

-Columbus directed the science fiction comedy, Pixels (2015).
-He first learned about the project from Adam Sandler; Columbus said "he gave me the Pixels script after we hit it off.
-My daughter read it and said, ‘You have to read this movie.
-It’s completely fun and unexpected'".
+Columbus directed the science fiction comedy Pixels (2015).
+He first learned about the project from Adam Sandler; Of that encounter, he said, "He gave me the Pixels script after we hit it off.
+My daughter read it and said, 'You have to read this movie.
+It's completely fun and unexpected'".
 The film is based on Patrick Jean's 2010 short film of the same name, which depicts aliens who attack the Earth in the form of arcade video games.
 Principal photography took three months in Toronto, after which computer-generated imagery and visual effects were then applied.
 Starring Sandler, Kevin James, Michelle Monaghan, Peter Dinklage, Josh Gad and Brian Cox, Pixels was met with mixed reviews but earned $244.9 million at the box office.
 Marjorie Baumgarten of The Austin Chronicle said the film is "flat-footed and grows tedious after the first hour" but praised the 3D effects which "enhances the action".
 Peter Travers of Rolling Stone gave the film one star out of four, calling it "a 3D metaphor for Hollywood's digital assault on our eyes and brains [...] relentless and exhausting".

-Also in 2015, Columbus served as a producer for three films: supernatural horror The Witch, Italian drama Mediterranea and a comedy titled It Had To Be You.
+Also in 2015, Columbus served as a producer for three films: supernatural horror The Witch, Italian drama Mediterranea, and a comedy titled It Had to Be You.
 During 2016, Columbus produced small-scale and independent features.
-First, The Young Messiah, a fictional story of a seven-year-old Jesus, who tries to discover the truth about his life when he returns to Nazareth from Egypt.
+First, The Young Messiah, a fictional story of a seven-year-old Jesus who tries to discover the truth about his life when he returns to Nazareth from Egypt.
 Second, Tallulah, a comedy drama starring Elliot Page, Allison Janney, and Tammy Blanchard; the film is about a young woman who takes a baby from its negligent mother and pretends the child is her own.
-Tallulah premiered at the Sundance Film Festival on January 23, 2016 and was released on Netflix on July 29, 2016.
+Tallulah premiered at the Sundance Film Festival on January 23, 2016, and was released on Netflix on July 29, 2016.
 In 2017, Columbus served as an executive producer for Menashe, and a producer for Patti Cake$ and I Kill Giants.
 Columbus also produced The Christmas Chronicles (2018), a family film directed by Clay Kaytis.

-In 2019, Columbus joined the producers of The Lighthouse, a film directed by Robert Eggers and stars Willem Dafoe and Robert Pattinson as two lighthouse keepers who lose their sanity.
-In 2018 it was announced that Columbus will serve as an executive producer for Scoob!, an animated adventure film featuring characters from the Scooby-Doo franchise.
-It was released on May 15, 2020.
+In 2018, Columbus was announced as director of a Five Nights at Freddy's film adaptation, but he backed out of the project by September 2021.
+In 2019, Columbus joined the producers of The Lighthouse, a film directed by Robert Eggers and starring Willem Dafoe and Robert Pattinson as two lighthouse keepers who lose their sanity.
+In 2018 it was announced that Columbus would serve as an executive producer for Scoob!, an animated adventure film featuring characters from the Scooby-Doo franchise; it was released on May 15, 2020.
 He has also directed The Christmas Chronicles 2, a sequel to the film he had co-produced.

+On April 18, 2024, it was announced Columbus would direct a film adaptation of the Richard Osman novel The Thursday Murder Club for Amblin Partners.